 Question: "What things in this world have a true eternal value?"

-The Apostle Paul discusses the quality of the works which can bring eternal rewards.
-Equating Christians to “builders” and the quality of our works with the building materials, Paul informs us that the good materials which survive God’s testing fire and have eternal value are “gold, silver, and costly stones,” whereas using the inferior materials of “wood, hay and straw” to build upon the foundation which is Christ have no eternal value and will not be rewarded (1 Corinthians 3:11-13).
+The apostle Paul discusses the quality of the works that can bring eternal rewards.
+Equating Christians to “builders” and the quality of our works with the building materials, Paul informs us that the good materials that survive God’s testing fire and have eternal value are “gold, silver, and costly stones,” whereas using the inferior materials of “wood, hay and straw” to build upon the foundation that is Christ have no eternal value and will not be rewarded (1 Corinthians 3:11–13).
 Essentially, Paul is telling us that not all of our conduct and works will merit rewards.

 While he is not the author of every article on GotQuestions.org, for citation purposes, you may reference our CEO, S. Michael Houdmann.

 How do I live my life for God?

 What does it mean that believers are to be salt and light (Matthew 5:13-16)?

 What does it mean to be crucified with Christ (Galatians 2:20)?

 How should we live our lives in light of our identity in Christ?

 What does the Bible say about Christian behavior?